LB History & Photos

 Diller house, 1905.

 Blue Dolphin Pub ad, 1980s.
 The spot became the “Twin Peaks” go-go bar in late 1991.

 Club Spanky on old Ocean Avenue, 1980s.
 Band mates Rod Faccone, Jr. and Ron Rosenzweig opened the rock ‘n’ roll night club in August 1978.

 Our Lady Star of the Sea Church, 2019.

-Mayor Adam Schneider tosses a football while waiting for elections results (he won), 2002.
+Mayor Adam Schneider tosses a football while waiting for elections results (he won a fourth term), 2002.